Houston Area

 Brennan's of Houston, Midtown

-Best post-round celebration dinner
+Best celebration dinner

 A Houston institution with 50 years of history in Midtown.
 Creole cuisine with a Texas twist, bananas foster tableside, and a dining room that handles a group of golfers without making anyone feel underdressed.
 Good for the final night.